Login

 Risks and Side Effects

 Most dermal fillers for the face provoke minor side effects after the procedure.
 They include irritation at the injection site, itching, redness, bruising, etc. Sometimes a patient feels a headache, high body temperature, and other flu-like symptoms.
-Typically, they are gone in 48 hours; if they last longer, a patient should contact the healthcare service.
+Typically, they are gone in 48 hours; if they last longer, a patient should contact the healthcare provider.

 A patient can rarely suffer from an allergic reaction or significant consequences like infection, inflammation, severe pain, etc. These cases require immediate contact with the therapist.

-How to reduce the risk of complications
+How to Reduce the Risk of Complications

 Three main safety rules help reduce the risk of complications.